kdavie/yammer.net/README.md

+<h2><span style="color:#4183C4">Usage</span></h2>

-<p>Yammer uses OAuth to authenticate clients.
+<p>Yammer uses <a href="http://oauth.net/" target="_blank">OAuth</a> to authenticate clients.
 This allows applications to securely access data on a user's behalf without storing or needing the user's password.
 Before you can use Yammer.Net, you must first obtain a client key and secret from Yammer.
-To do this, log into Yammer and navigate to https://www.yammer.com/client&#95;applications/new.
+To do this, log into Yammer and navigate to <a href="https://www.yammer.com/client_applications/new" target="_blank">https://www.yammer.com/client_applications/new</a>.
 This form will allow you to register your application.
 Once you complete and submit the form you will be provided with your client key and secret.
-Make a note of these; you'll need them to make use of the library.</p>
+Make a note of these; you’ll need them to make use of the library.</p>

 <p>Now that you have your client key and secret you are ready to being using the framework.
 Create a new project and add references to the OAuth and Yammer assemblies.
 Yammer.Net uses a settings file to persist authorization information between your application sessions.
-This file is stored in the user's Application Data folder under Yammer\Data.
+This file is stored in the user’s Application Data folder under Yammer\Data.
 The first thing you should do when your application loads is check if this file exists:</p>

 <pre><code>using System;
 using System.Collections.Generic;